-Rowan Black gazed into the darkness as a painful chill crept up his chest, up his neck.
-Churning fatigue set into his skull, and his vision blotched with shades of white.
-A debuff icon, a red exclamation mark, atop his empty health bar flashed every second, counting down from thirteen.
+He gazed into the darkness as a painful chill crept up his spine.
+Churning fatigue had long ago set into his skull, his vision blotched with shades of white.
+A debuff icon—a red exclamation mark—atop an empty health bar was flashing every second, counting down from sixteen seconds.
 He knew what it was.

 His time was up.
 Long up.
-The debuff disabled respawn and would force a log-out in… nine ticks of the game clock.
-These were his final seconds in this world, in this fully-immersive virtual reality MMO he had most enjoyed since his late-teens.
+These were his final moments in this world, in this fully-immersive virtual reality MMO that he had most enjoyed since his late teens.
 And also now during his final hours.
 His last supper of gaming.
 Playing as the bad guy.

-Oh, he loved being the bad guy.
-The troll.
-Chuckles shook his chest as he thought of the raid he had just crashed with Gabrielle.
+Oh, he loved being the baddie.
+The hated troll.
+Chuckles shook belly as he thought of the raid he had just crashed with Gabrielle.
 Their shouts echoed in his ears.
 Their agony curled his lips.
 Their red faces allowed him some warmth.
 Dying one last time and enduring the world’s reduced pain was worth it a million times over.